 Less invasive than PK, and often with shorter recovery time is a procedure known as DSEK or DMEK.
 In the procedure, the eye surgeon will replace only the fine endothelial layer of the cornea with an organ donor’s cornea.
 There is a lower chance of tissue rejection with these procedures because most of the natural cornea is left intact.

 A healthy, clear cornea is important for good vision.
 If your cornea is damaged due to eye disease or eye injury, it can become swollen, scarred, or misshapen and distort your vision.

-A corneal surgery might be required in cases of conditions such as trichiasis, where eyelashes turn inward and rub against the surface of the eye, causing scarring and vision loss.
+A corneal surgery might be required in cases of conditions such as trichiasis, where eyelashes turn inwards and start rubbing against the surface of the eye, causing scarring and vision loss.

 A cornea surgery may be required if eyeglasses or contact lenses cannot improve your functional vision, or if painful swelling can’t be relieved by medications or special contact lenses.

 Few problems may affect your cornea and put you at a higher risk of corneal failure.
 These include: